john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/02_segmentation/00_overview.md

 ---
 # Segmentation

-Segmentation is the process by which an image is partitioned into separate regions in order to detect and extract the region of interest (ROI), breast tissue containing one or more masses or calcifications, from the image.
-However, ROI detection and segmentation can be affected by pectoral muscles, text and other artifacts which may cause over-segmentation, and lead to misclassification of breast tissue abnormalities.
+Segmentation is the process by which an image is partitioned into separate regions to detect and extract the region of interest (ROI), breast tissue containing one or more masses or calcifications, from the image.
+However, ROI detection and segmentation can be affected by pectoral muscles, text, and other artifacts which may cause over-segmentation, and lead to misclassification of breast tissue abnormalities.
 Below, four randomly selected mammogram images illustrate the artifact removal challenge.

 ```{code-cell} ipython3
 :tags: [remove-input, remove-output]